fabmlk/php-oauth-lib-rs/README.md

 * `getScope()` (the scope granted to the client accessing this resource)
 * `getEntitlement()` (the entitlement the resource owner has when accessing this resource)
+* `getExt()` (get additional data set by the authentication plugin.
+For instance the SspResourceOwner class uses this to store the SAML attributes obtained from the identity provider)

-Note that the `getEntitlement()` methods is not supported by all authorization servers and is a properietary extension to [https://github.com/fkooman/php-oauth](php-oauth).
+Note that the `getEntitlement()` and `getExt()` methods are not supported by all authorization servers and is a proprietary extension to [https://github.com/fkooman/php-oauth](php-oauth).
 There are more methods that can help with implementing a resource server more efficiently, see the `TokenIntrospection` class documentation.